What’s in Your Fridge? Comparing Food Costs Across America

 Giving Back with Quick and Easy Recipes

 Our data showed that many of us are feeling the pinch of inflated food costs.
 But regardless of where you live or how many coupons you snip, Inspired Taste has your back with easy and quick recipes.
-This holiday season, we want to support as many Americans as possible by donating $30,000 to different charities and food banks all over the U.S. To ensure you have what you need in your fridge for all your holiday festivities, enter here for the chance to win a $1,000 grocery gift card because we want you to enjoy every bite of your holiday recipes.
+This holiday season, we’re supporting as many Americans as possible by conducting a sweepstakes (winner selection in process) and donating $30,000 to various charities and food banks all over the US, so you can enjoy every bite of our holiday recipes.

 Methodology